 Cumulative determines the type of function as a switch: If you enter the value TRUE, the cumulative distribution function of the hypergeometric distribution is calculated.
-By entering the value FALSE, the density function of the hypergeometric distribution is calculated.
+By entering the value FALSE, the probability density function of the hypergeometric distribution is calculated.

 All of these values should be integers.
-Digits right of the decimal point are ignored by PlanMaker.
+If this is not the case, PlanMaker automatically truncates the decimal places.

-An urn contains 10 balls (N=10) with 2 of them red (K=2).
-To determine the probability to obtain exactly or at most 1 red ball (k=1) when drawing 5 balls (n=5), use the following calculation:
+An urn contains a total of 10 balls (N=10) of which 2 are red (K=2).
+To determine the probability of obtaining exactly or at most 1 red ball (k=1) when drawing 5 balls (n=5), use the following calculation: